reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 9.
 Create Organizational Units for personal accounts <a id="step-9"></a>

 We recommend to create one general `Sandboxes` Organizational Unit, possibly with multiple child Organizational Units.
 Each OU can feature specific SCP and specific settings in SPA.
-In other terms, SPA is aligning with the structure of OU to provide differentiated behaviour on AWS accounts that they contain.
+In other terms, SPA is aligning with the structure of OU to provide differentiated behavior on AWS accounts that they contain.
 Take a note of OU identifiers that you create, since you will enter them into the settings file used by SPA.

 The easiest way to create Organizational Units in the context of Control Tower is to do it directly from within the Control Tower Console.
 With this way of working, new OU are registered automatically in Control Tower.
 If you create OU from the AWS Organizations Console, or programmatically, then you have to register new OU in Control Tower anyway.